About Supplier Diversity

 - That individual must also complete and sign a declaration of LGBT+ status.

-No supporting documents are required with the application.
+Reference letters are required with the application.
 All information supplied is kept confidential.

 Applicants will receive a notification confirming receipt of the application forms and payment.